cwshugg/fops.vim/README.md

 ## Commands

-The following commands are provided by this plugin:
+The following commands are provided by this plugin.
+(For each command you can always run with `-h` or `--help` to see a menu of all possible command-line options!)

 ### `File`